Nobody ever said money was simple.

 Federal direct unsubsidized loan repayments start after your 6 month grace period runs out.

-Some employers include loan repayment as a benefit in their employment package.
+Some employers include loan repayment plans as a benefit in their employment package.

 Like most loans, you can pay the old-fashioned way by check, or through an online service.
 Setting up an automatic payment is a great way to make sure you don't miss a payment.